Planning a few days to Krabi makes you feel like you’re way too short on time to do everything on your Thailand itinerary.

 Ok it isn’t an actual jacuzzi, but it pretty much feels like it!

-Located about 70 kilometres from Krabi town, in the heart of a small jungle preserve you will find the Krabi Hot Springs, also known as Klong Thom.
+Located about 70 km from Krabi town, in the heart of a small jungle preserve you will find the Krabi Hot Springs, also known as Klong Thom.

 The hot springs flow from deep-rooted thermal springs inside volcanic chambers, heating the water to a bath-like temperature of 35-40 degrees Celsius.
 This formation leads to the pools being filled with natural mineral salts that are believed to cure numerous health ailments including rheumatism and sciatica.